eluts15/WordCounter/ReadMe.md

 ## Usage

-1. Behavior Driven Development and Nancy Framework.
+1. Behavior Driven Development with the  Nancy Web Framework.

 ## Contributing